StewartLynch/Dev-Dynamic-Appplication-Message-Alerts/docs/index.md

 1. Add two more key value pairs.
 (Make sure you add a comma after the confirmLabel key value pair).

    1. For the first, create the key `osVersions` and for the value, priced an array of strings representing each of the different OS versions that the issue might apply to.
 For example, at the time this document/video was created, the current iOS version is 17.0.1 and the beta version is 17.2
-   2. For the second, create th key `appVersions` and this too will be an array of your app versions that the issue might apply to.
+   2. For the second, create the key `appVersions` and this too will be an array of your app versions that the issue might apply to.
 For example current version of the app is 1.0, so create a single string element in the array, but in the future, the issue might also apply to previous versions of your app so you would have to include them as well.

    ```swift
     "osVersions": ["17.0.1", "17.2"]
     "appVersions": ["1.0"],
    ```

-   3. The previous two key value pairs will correspond to two properties that we will have to create in our *Message* struct, but they will be *optional* properties.
-This means that you can omit one or more of these properties in your JSON if you do not want to check for it, like our original code.  **However, if you include one or both of them, you MUST provide an array of strings, or an empty array**.
+   The key strings correspond to the property names for your two optional version properties in the *Message* struct.

+   This means that you can omit one or more of these properties in your JSON if you do not want to check for them.  **However, if you include one or both of them, you MUST provide an array of strings, or an empty array**.

 #### Link

 The Link, will be an optional button on the alert that will allow the user to navigate to an external web site by tapping on the link.

-1. The link object will have two key value pairs so this will require another json object
+1. The link object will have two key value pairs so this will require another json object.
+Again, make sure you add a comma after the last key value pair.

    ```swift
    "link": {